- Home

 Low-doc home loans get their name from requiring less supporting documentation compared to other home loans.
 In other words, you can apply for a low-documentation loan without providing the same kind of paperwork as a more traditional full-doc loan.
 Because you often use alternative paperwork to apply for these loans, they are sometimes also known as alt-doc loans.

-Until low-doc home loans came along, getting access to a mortgage was difficult for non-traditional borrowers.
-What low-doc loans do is provide self-employed Australians, freelancers and small business owners with the ability to provide different kinds of proof of income documentation when applying for a home loan.
+Until low-doc home loans came along, getting access to a mortgage was difficult for non-traditional borrowers, who may not be able to provide payslips, PAYG payment summaries or group certificates to mortgage lenders.
+What low-doc loans do is allow self-employed Australians, freelancers and small business owners to provide different kinds of proof of income documentation when applying for a home loan.

 How much documentation is required for a low-doc loan?